PRESS ESC TO CLOSE

 $27.00

 She adds that fresh basil and fish oil both have fantastic anti-inflammatory properties and are easy to use.
-“Just add them to your dog’s meals to help with arthritis,” she says.
-Make sure you consult with a professional before introducing anything new into your dog’s diet.
+“Just add them to your dog’s meals to help with arthritis,” she says, but to make sure you consult with a professional before introducing anything new into your dog’s diet.

 Related: The Most Common Bone and Joint Issues in Young Dogs